frig-neutron/entretien-announce/intake_router/README.md

 # Intake router

 This component receives notification of maintenance submissions.

-- It is notified by HTTP gia Google Apps Script, so it's NOT a pubsub function.
+- It is notified by HTTP via Google Apps Script, so it's NOT a pubsub function.
 - Don't give it pubsub input.

 ## Operational

 ### Parameters

 The only param is the actual form submission:

 ```json
 {